cyberlife-coder/velesdb/README.md

 ## 📜 License

-VelesDB is licensed under the [Business Source License 1.1 (BSL-1.1)](LICENSE).
+VelesDB is licensed under the [Elastic License 2.0 (ELv2)](LICENSE).

-The BSL is a source-available license that converts to Apache 2.0 after 4 years.
+ELv2 is a source-available license that allows free use, modification, and distribution, with restrictions only on providing the software as a managed service.

 ---